-For a couple of years now, I’ve run a modest software development outfit I started with two of my best friends.
+I’ve run a modest software development outfit I started with two of my best friends for a couple of years now.

-After surviving the obligatory rough start, our team has been growing steadily as more ambitious project find their way into our whiteboards.
+After surviving the obligatory rough start, our team grew steadily as more ambitious projects found their way into our whiteboards.

 However, as we grew and began hiring more programmers to keep up, we realized that the happy-go-lucky approach to development we had been using up to that point was starting to fall short.

-Deadlines began to stack up and get confusing, resources were being mismanaged, and delivery dates were suddenly an issue.
+As deadlines began to stack up and get confusing, we mismanaged resources, and delivery dates were suddenly an issue.

-Even though we had solid communication, the fact that each of us was basically running small independent cells was not working out.
+Even though we had solid communication, the fact that we were running small independent cells was not working out.

 Individually, each team was very successful.
 But when it came to putting it all together, things kept falling through the cracks.